The Terrible Pain You Feel When The Person You Love Loves Someone Else

 It’s important to be optimistic, but it’s just as important to be realistic.
 It's necessary that we understand the statistical chances of one thing happening versus another.

 The more you accept that there is always a chance that things won’t go the way that you think they will, the less likely you are to be caught off-guard when that happens.

 Unfortunately, I’ve come to learn that sometimes -- no matter how aware you are that things may not work out -- there is no such thing as sufficient mental preparation.

-Not all of your hopes and dreams are going to come true, and when one of them dies in front of your eyes, it hurts more than you could possibly imagine.
+Not all of your hopes and dreams are going to come true, and when one of them collapses in front of your eyes, it hurts more than you could possibly imagine.

 And if that dream is a future with someone you love, your world will be turned upside down.
-Seeing the person you love fall in love with someone else can kill you.
-I know because it almost killed me.
+Seeing the person you love fall in love with someone else can destroy you.
+I know because it almost destroy me.

 I’ve been in love with the same girl for over a decade now.
 She was the one I always believed I’d end up with; I was convinced that no matter how many times either of us screwed things up, we’d eventually come back to each other.